Skip to content

 These steps include:

 The childcare setting should work with you and any specialist professionals involved.
-You should all then set out what support your child should get to help them meet their learning outcomes
+You should all then set out what support your child should get to help them meet their learning outcomes.

 The childcare setting will carry out the support plan for a set period of time.

-The childcare setting will work with you and any relevant specialist professionals.
-They will then review your child's progress, where the plan was successful or what needs changing.
-The review process will decide if more support is required, or if your child is making progress with the support they are receiving.
-Usually, a review would happen 3 times a year.
+The review process will decide if your child requires more support.
+It will also review if your child is making progress with the support they are receiving.
+Usually, a review takes place 3 times a year.

 Four children and two adults playing in a playground.
 This includes two skipping ropes and a child playing hopscotch.

-Early Years - Funding for SEND
+Early Years - Funding

 Disability Access Fund